About Me

 In 2014, I became a competitive masters rower.
 In 2015, I got a lot more competitive, found myself elected to my club’s Board of Directors, and led the redesign of club’s website before ducking out to have son #2.

-Turning into an athlete has been the biggest surprise of my adult life so far.
+Turning into an athlete was the biggest surprise of my adult life, by far, until Covid-19 reorganized so many of my molecules that I’m still sorting out the damage.

 (Additional: I finally started a Life List.)